Argyll and Bute

 Argyll and Bute (Argyll an Buit; Earra-Ghàidheal agus Bòd, /gd/) is one of 32 unitary council areas in Scotland and a lieutenancy area.
 The current lord-lieutenant for Argyll and Bute is Jane Margaret MacLeod (14 July 2020).
-The administrative centre for the council area is in Lochgilphead at Kilmory Castle, a 19th-century Gothic Revival building and estate.
-The current council leader is Councillor Jim Lynch.
+The administrative centre for the council area is the town of Lochgilphead.

 Argyll and Bute covers the second-largest administrative area of any Scottish council.
 The council area adjoins those of Highland, Perth and Kinross, Stirling and West Dunbartonshire.

 History

 The County of Bute and the County of Argyll were two of the historic counties of Scotland.
 They were both "shires" (context; the area controlled by a sheriff) in the Middle Ages.
 From 1890 until 1975 both counties had individual separate elected county councils.

 In 1975, under the Local Government (Scotland) Act 1973, Scotland's counties, burghs and landward districts were abolished and replaced with upper-tier regions and lower-tier districts.
 The Strathclyde region was created covering a large part of western Scotland.
 Strathclyde was divided into nineteen districts, one of which the 1973 Act called "Argyll", covering most of the former county of Argyll, but also including the Isle of Bute from the County of Bute.
 The shadow authority elected in 1974 requested a change of name to "Argyll and Bute", which was agreed by the government before the new district came into being on 16 May 1975.

 As created in 1975, the Argyll and Bute district covered the whole area of fourteen of Argyll's sixteen districts and part of a fifteenth, plus two from the County of Bute's five districts, which were all abolished at the same time: